thethirdbearsolutions/automate-twilio-gravityforms/readme.txt

 == Description ==

-With this plugin, you can sync gravity form entries to ActionKit actions.
+With this plugin, you can trigger SMS/MMS messages from gravity form entries.

 Shamelessly forked with gratitude from https://github.com/rtCamp/automate-slack-invite-gravityforms

 = Requirements =

 1. Gravity Form plugin
-2. ActionKit instance base URL
+2. Twilio account

 = How this plugin works =

-1. Set the ActionKit instance base URL Gravity Form -> Settings -> ActionKit.
+1. Set the Twilio account SID, API token, and "from" phone number at Gravity Form -> Settings -> Twilio.
-2. Now, create a gravity form, go to Form Setting -> ActionKit and click on "Create one" link to set sync configuration.
+2. Now, create a gravity form, go to Form Setting -> Twilio and click on "Create one" link to set configuration.
-3. Specify an ActionKit page name and a field mapping.
-Your field mapping should include "email" at minimum!
+3. Specify a message (with optional merge tags) and a recipient phone number (either hardcoded or merged from a form field)
-4. Once the user submits a gravity form, an action will be created with the corresponding parameters on the designated ActionKit page.
+4. Optionally specify one or more image URLs (newline-separated) to make it an MMS instead of an SMS

-Note: Your Gravity Form must have an email field and it must be manually mapped to ActionKit's "email" parameter (unless you are doing something fancier involving an akid parameter)
+4. Once the user submits a gravity form, an SMS/MMS will be triggered.

-Development of this plugin is done on [GitHub](https://github.com/thethirdbearsolutions/automate-actionkit-gravityforms).
+Development of this plugin is done on [GitHub](https://github.com/thethirdbearsolutions/automate-twilio-gravityforms).
 You can report issues and suggest features.

 == Changelog ==